Sustainable environmental management indicators -Eco Balances-

 - Environmental Accounting

 Sustainable Environmental Management Evaluation Method Eco Balance (Identifying Environmental Impact and Target Setting)

-Change in calculation methods and data reporting
+Change in calculation methods and data reporting (fiscal 2012)

 We also made estimates for a number of products operating in the market based on the model of products sold in the past five years.
 However, we have since employed a new model that products sold each year shall be operating for five years.